survivejs/react-book/manuscript/getting_started/06_editing_notes.md

 )
 ```

+Now that we have room to work, we can set up a stub for `Editable`.

 ## Adding `Editable` Stub

 We can model a rough starting point based on our specification as below.
 The idea is that we'll branch based on the `editing` prop and attach the props needed for implementing our logic: